scbonner/moncheerScrap/README.md

 In this assignment, you'll create a web app that lets users view and leave comments on the latest news.
 But you're not going to actually write any articles; instead, you'll flex your Mongoose and Cheerio muscles to scrape news from another site.

-### Before You Begin

-Create a GitHub repo for this assignment and clone it to your computer.
-Any name will do -- just make sure it's related to this project in some fashion.

-Run `npm init`.
-When that's finished, install and save these npm packages:

-   1. express

-   2. express-handlebars

-   3. mongoose

-   4. cheerio

-   5. axios

 ## Instructions